Introduction

 The script will show the situation of temperature and speed every 10 seconds.

-The basis of these heatsinks is practically adhesive with a thermally conductive plastic layer.
-You’ll need to paste it directly over the processors present on Raspberry Pi 3 chips.
+Their bottom is practically adhesive with a layer of thermally conductive plastic to be glued directly over the processors present on the Raspberry Pi 4, 3 and 2.

 Conclusions